 Member of staff within each School/Department nominated by the Head of School/Department.
-The Student Advocate will act as the key School/Department contact for matters relating to the Academic Representation system, working closely with the UUSU Academic Representation Coordinator and the Associate Dean for Education within each Faculty.
+The Student Advocate will act as the key School/Department contact for matters relating to the Academic Representation system, working closely with the UUSU Academic Representation Coordinator and the Associate Dean (Academic Quality & Student Experience) within each Faculty.
 They will be an additional point of contact and support for Academic Representatives.

-3. FACULTY ASSOCIATE DEAN OF EDUCATION
+3. FACULTY ASSOCIATE DEAN (ACADEMIC QUALITY & STUDENT EXPERIENCE)